Daemonlord92/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM stands for Document Object Model which is an API for HTML, It defines the stucture of the documents and the way it handle.

 2. What is an event?

+it is an action of the result of a user or another source, example being mouse click of mouse over.

 3. What is an event listener?

+it is a routine written by the coder, that allows a function link to an event to run when the event is trigger.

 4. Why would we convert a NodeList into an Array?

+so we can add the use of more array like methods.

 5. What is a component?

+A component is piece of the website that is broken down into indivual piece to promote code readbilty and organization.

 ### Git Set up